-(1) Vacation leave may not be taken until an employee has completed six months of continuous employment.
-An employee bringing an accrued balance from another state agency may use the previously accrued vacation leave during the institutional probationary or trial service period.

-- (2) All requests for vacation leave must be approved by the Medical Center in advance of the effective date unless used for emergency childcare as defined in section 13.12 of this Agreement. - (3) Vacation leave shall be scheduled by the Medical Center at a time most convenient to the work of the department, the determination of which shall rest with the employing official.
+- (1) An employee bringing an accrued balance from another state agency may use the previously accrued vacation leave during the institutional probationary or trial service period. - (2) All requests for vacation leave must be approved by the Medical Center in advance of the effective date unless used for emergency childcare as defined in section 13.12 of this Agreement. - (3) Vacation leave shall be scheduled by the Medical Center at a time most convenient to the work of the department, the determination of which shall rest with the employing official.
 As far as possible, leave will be scheduled in accordance with the wishes of the employee in any amount up to the total of his/her earned leave credits. - (4) Paid vacation leave may not be used in advance of its accrual.